BrendanGasparin/list-cybersecurity-resources/README.md

 [OWASP](https://owasp.org/): OWASP has different chapters to join and different meet-ups to attend.
 It is specifically focused on application and web security.

 ## Educational Sites
+The following sites are eductional resources on cybersecurity and hacking.

 [Cybrary](https://cybrary.it/): Cybrary contains a mixture of free and subscription-based content focused on a broad range of cybersecurity related topics.
 [LetsDefend](https://letsdefend.io/):
 [tryHackMe](https://tryhackme.com): TryHackMe contains "rooms" on various cybersecurity, hacking, computers, and networking topics.
 Some of the material is free, and some is subscription-based.
 An excellent site with learning paths for beginners, intermediate, and advanced learners.

 ## News
+Cybersecurity news.
+Check in daily to keep up to date on the latest threats and vulnerabilities.

 [BleepingComputer](https://www.bleepingcomputer.com/): A website dedicated to cybersecurity and technology news and support.
 [Cyberwire Daily](https://open.spotify.com/show/0CnYnxrAcfRjh0YSQINAwe): The Cyberwire Daily is an excellent podcast for keeping up to date with the latest in cybersecurity news.
 [grugq's newsletter, the](https://buttondown.email/grugq):